alex-B-Ly/Mountain/README.md

-## MarvelFrontEndProject
+## My-Mountain

 ### General Project Summary

-An interactive Marvel Super Hero website that allows the user to access information dynamically by choosing the Marvel World characters.
-* Utilizing YouTube api by pulling marvel movies when specific Marvel characters are clicked and linking them to specific Marvel Universe characters.
-* A wiki style database of main Marvel characters
-* User can search for any Marvel character and be able to receive information of comic, movies and the years they were released.
-* A gallery of awesome Marvel Comic Book characters
-* Users are able to search video game information for Marvel characters.
+* An interactive outdoor website where enthusiast from all over the world can search outdoor adventures.

+* Utilizing outdoor API’s by pulling in data containing locations such as rock climbing points and at the same time utilizing the weather API to pass through real time weather information.

+* Users can retrieve location of outdoor activities, like snowboarding and rock-climbing by state.
+Search results will return flicker photos, location, weather information and YouTube videos.